usc-bbdl/usc-bbdl.github.io/supplemental_sites/jnp2017/index.md

 # [Interactive Parallel Coordinates Visualization](https://briancohn.github.io/space-parcoords/)
 <img src="../../img/projects/cohn2017.gif">

+# Have comments or questions about how to apply these methods to your work?
+We'd be happy to help.
+Send us a message: brian.cohn@usc.edu

-# Code to produce datapoints for a given task
+# Code to produce muscle activation patterns for a given task
 [GitHub Repository](https://github.com/briancohn/space)

 # Code to produce figures